What is a Not-For-Profit College?

 A For-Profit College is essentially a business.
 The college is in the business of providing a service, which in this case is the education for college students.

 These colleges are launched and managed by owners and shareholders who are looking to make a profit from their business venture.
-Virginia College is one such example of For-Profit College.
+Virginia College is one such example of a For-Profit College.

 In order to keep the college running, they have to balance quality education by providing satisfactory returns for their investors and shareholders.
 This often means periodic increases in the tuition fees.